iomesh/docs/docs/stateful-applications/iomesh-for-cassandra.md

           name: cassandra-data
         spec:
           accessModes: "ReadWriteOnce"
-          storageClassName: iomesh-cassandra-sc # the storageClass you created in the first step.
+          storageClassName: iomesh-cassandra-sc # The storageClass you created in the first step.
           resources:
             requests:
               storage: 10Gi